Running a Style Guide

-The Oldest Version of the Anchor Text Patent
+The Oldest Version of this Anchor Text Indexing Patent

 I wrote about the earliest version of the anchor text patent back in 2007 in the post Google Patent on Anchor Text and Different Crawling Rates.
 It was very informative about how Google crawled webpages and indexed them at different rates, and handled redirects of different types.

-The newest version of the patent includes and updated process which I didn’t write about in that earlier version, in the post I wrote 12 years ago.
+The newest version of the patent includes an updated process which I didn’t write about in that earlier version, in the post I wrote 12 years ago.

 Since I included some of the claims mentioning association text near anchor text, I should show you the claims from the oldest version of the patent, Anchor Text Indexing in a Web Crawler System (Filed July 3, 2003).
 Here are the first 8 claims from that version of the patent (compare these to the 8 above from the newest version):